-Ever since we started experimenting with an RTI Dome, I developed the idea of improving the control unit of the dome.
+Ever since we started experimenting with an RTI Dome, I developed the idea of improving the control unit.
 With our second dome on the way, we are experimenting with some changes to the original software to improve the unit.

 Don’t get me wrong, it works just fine, but I think life can be much easier.
-We therefore decided to slim the software down a bit, so we get rid of everything we don’t need and to increase the size of the OLED, that indicates the status of the RTI process and the settings.
-As you can see in the image, I was able to already code the startup screen with our new and own logo.
+We therefore decided to slim the software down a bit.
+So we get rid of everything we don’t need and to increase the size of the OLED.
+The display indicates the status of the RTI process and the settings.
+As you can see in the image, I was able to already code the start-up screen with our new and own logo.
 We call the RTI dome the “Kölner Dome”, get it?

 In the long run however, I plan to swap the Arduino based control unit with the bigger OLED with a Raspberry Pi-based unit with a 7″ touch display.
 Together with our own 3D printer, we should be able to produce a pretty professional looking control unit, that can be used with both our Domes and is more easy to use, as we would have a bigger screen and can do all the settings with the touch display, instead of physical switches and buttons.